► New 992-generation Porsche 911

 What do we know about the new Porsche 992 engines?

 The Carrera S and 4S models use a turbocharged flat-six with 444bhp – 30bhp more than the 991 generation.

-The S accelerates to 62mph in 3.7 seconds, with the all-wheel drive 4S hitting it in 3.6 seconds.
+The S coupe accelerates to 62mph in 3.7 seconds, with the all-wheel drive 4S passing the benchmark in 3.6 seconds.
 Power is sent to the wheels by a new eight-speed PDK dual-clutch automatic, which will help keep emissions down.
 There’s no official mention of a manual yet, but don’t worry – it will still be available.

 Tell me about the interior

-It’s a trick blend of up-to-date Porsche tech and some neat heritage touches not yet seen before, inside.
+Inside is a trick blend of up-to-date Porsche tech and some neat heritage touches not yet seen before.
 A widescreen infotainment system seen on the likes of the Panamera and Cayenne dominates the centre of the dashboard, and is accompanied by paddle buttons for some key functions located beneath.

 Porsche purists, don’t fear – the analogue central rev counter is still here with some recessed detailing.
 It is, however, flanked by two digital screens that show speed, drive mode, navigation information and more.